Controlling the nature of a charged impurity in a bath of Feshbach dimers: Appendix A: Model checks

-\paragraph{Extracting rates from the numerical simulations --} In the numerical model we simulate single ion-molecule collisions and count the different reaction products.
+In the numerical model we simulate single ion-molecule collisions and count the different reaction products.
 To extract a rate from these results, we do a projection onto an atomic (molecular) density by using

 where the average velocity from a Maxwell-Boltzmann distribution is given by

 with molecule temperature $T_\mathrm{Li_2}$ and Boltzmann constant $k_\mathrm{B}$.
 For a sphere of volume $V_\mathrm{s}=\frac{4}{3} \pi r_\mathrm{start}^3$ with radius $r_\mathrm{start}$ the average distance for two points on the surface is $\braket{s}_\mathrm{s} = \frac{4}{3} r_\mathrm{start}$.
 We obtain